Arkapravo-Ghosh/3Feb2023-Lab-Answers-C-Lang-Sem-2/README.md

-# Answers for questions given in Lab in 3rd Feb 2023 for C Language
+# Answers for questions given in Lab on 3rd Feb 2023 for C Language
 <details>
   <summary>Answers (Click to Expand)</summary>
   <!--